openshift/installer/docs/user/metal/install_upi.md

 #### Monitoring bootstrap-complete and removing bootstrap resources

-Use the bootstrap [monitoring][#monitor-for-bootstrap-complete] to track when cluster bootstrapping has finished.
+Use the bootstrap [monitoring](#monitor-for-bootstrap-complete) to track when cluster bootstrapping has finished.
 After the Kubernetes APIServer has been bootstrapped on the control plane machines, the bootstrap machine can be removed from the API pool by following:

 ```sh
 terraform apply -auto-approve -var=bootstrap_dns="false"